nzuzo-newsnet/mysite/articles/netabase_store/04-configuration-api-and-transaction-system.md

 ## Introduction

-In [Part 3](./03-backend-implementation-and-trait-design.md), we explored how trait-based design enables backend portability.
+In [Part 3](./03-backend-implementation-and-trait-design.md), we explored how [trait][4]-based design enables backend portability.
 Now we'll examine two critical systems that make the library ergonomic and performant:

 1. **Configuration API**: Type-safe, consistent database initialization across all backends
-2. **Transaction System**: Compile-time safe transaction management with zero-cost abstractions
+2. **Transaction System**: Compile-time safe transaction management with [zero-cost abstractions][1]

-Both systems demonstrate advanced Rust patterns: the builder pattern for configuration, and the type-state pattern for transactions.
+Both systems demonstrate advanced Rust patterns: the [builder pattern][2] for configuration, and the [type-state pattern][3] for transactions.

 ## The Configuration Problem